vortex-es/vortex-es.github.io/_posts/2016-04-13-INSIGHT-MERRA2.md

 ##  Is your wind farm underperforming?

 A recurring debate among wind farm owners and manufacturers revolves around whether turbines were "underperforming" or if production expectations were "too high" and the actual wind resource lower than expected.
+Watch the video <a href="/assets/docs/insight.htm>here</a>.

 Vortex <a href="/solutions/monthly.html">INSIGHT</a> may help.
 By comparing recent months' data against 20-year series, INSIGHT is a site-specific Wind and Production Index specially designed to make the "underperformance" debate no longer an issue.